Goodreads | Bookdepository

 Managing Oneself is a book, written by the management consultant Peter Drucker, that takes two hours to read and fits in your back pocket.
 A main theme in the book is to identify your strengths and build on them.

 BUILD ON STRENGHTS.
-If you are an analytical person, you should choose a profession where this quality is appreciated.
-The same applies if you are creative, detail-oriented or social.
-Drucker believes that the only way to find out your strengths is through feedback analysis.
+If you are an analytical person, choose a profession where this quality is appreciated.
+The same applies if you are creative, detail-oriented, social, etc. The only way to find out your strengths is through feedback analysis.
 For example, when making a decision, write down what you think will happen.
 One year later, compare your expectations with the outcome.

 “One cannot build performance on weaknesses, let alone on something one cannot do at all“…“Analysis will show where you need to improve skills or acquire new ones.
 It will also show the gaps in your knowledge – and those can usually be filled.
 Mathematicians are born, but everyone can learn trigonometry“